Axwabo/Soundboword/README.md

 1. Click the ⚙️ next to a device
 2. Select an action
 3. Press the ⚡ button
-4. Use an input method to assign a shortcut
+4. Use the selected input method to assign a shortcut

 ## Global Shortcuts